Student Activism in the Context of the 1930s

 World War II formally began in 1939.
 The rise of fascist states in Europe, however, began far earlier, and the question of war dominated the decade until the United States declared war in 1941.
 Much of the decade was taken up with the question of whether the United States would join the fight against the enemies of democracy.

-Throughout the 1920s and the 1930s the majority of Americans opposed war and embraced “isolationism.”
-Anti-war factions of the period in the United States included both the Right and Left wings of American political life.
+Throughout the 1920s and the 1930s the majority of Americans opposed war and embraced isolationism.
+Anti-war factions of the period in the United States included both the right and reft wings of American political life.
 The America First Committee, whose hundreds of thousands of supporters centered in the Midwest and included Nazi supporters, conservative businesspeople, and antisemitic populists, opposed any form of intervention in global relationships.
-At the same time, Left-wing activists were anti-war as well until 1941 when Hitler unilaterally broke his non-aggression pact with the Soviet Union.
+At the same time, left-wing activists were anti-war as well until 1941 when Hitler unilaterally broke his non-aggression pact with the Soviet Union.
 Pacifists opposed all war on principle.
-Progressive activists believed that WWI enriched bankers, industrialists, and capitalists, and that could be the only motivation for war.
+Progressive activists believed that WWI enriched bankers, industrialists, and capitalists and that could be the only motivation for war.

-Overall, little could shake politicians during the mid-1930s from isolationism, despite the rise of fascism, Germany’s invasion of its neighbors, Mussolini’s invasion of Ethiopia, and Japan’s invasion of China and attack on an American ship.
-Nazi persecution of Jews beginning in 1933 moved remarkably few non-Jewish Americans, and the news of Nazi death camps and the extermination of Jews, as well as Roma, disabled and gay people, also seemed to have little effect.
+Overall, little could shake politicians during the mid-1930s from isolationism despite the rise of fascism, Germany’s invasion of its neighbors, Mussolini’s invasion of Ethiopia, Japan’s invasion of China, and attacks on American ships by German submarines.
+Official state persecution of Jews by the Nazi regime beginning in 1933 moved remarkably few non-Jewish Americans, and the news of Nazi death camps and the extermination of Jews, as well as Roma, disabled and gay people, also seemed to have little effect.

 Anti-Communism